hyperledger/iroha/docs/source/maintenance/restarting_node.rst

 For that, ``hash`` of the top block and the ``height`` of the blockstorage are included in the WSV.

 .. warning::
-	It is up to Administrators of the node to make sure the WSV is not edited in any way thus not compromising the consistency of the network.
+	It is up to Administrators of the node to make sure the WSV is not edited manually – only by Iroha or the `migration script <#changing-iroha-version-migration>`__.
+	Manual editing or editing of the migration script not following a trustworthy guideline can lead to inconsistent network.
+	Only do so at your own risk (we warned you).

 Although it can be a great idea for some of the cases, but please consider that there are certain specifics of reusing WSV, compared to restoring it from blockstorage: